 Four law firms are leading the way in challenging how certain religiously affiliated hospitals administer their employees’ pension plans.
 In some of the cases, the firms have joined forces to litigate against the institutions, while in others, the firms have battled to be lead counsel.
 According to the lawsuits, the hospitals are accused of massively underfunding their pension plans by improperly relying on an ERISA exemption for church plans.

-With seven offices in the U.S., Cohen Milstein Sellers & Toll PLLC is representing plaintiffs in 12 new lawsuits.
+With six offices in the U.S., Cohen Milstein Sellers & Toll PLLC is representing plaintiffs in 12 new lawsuits.
 Ten of these class actions are against non-profit hospitals claiming that ERISA’s funding requirements don’t apply to them.
 Cohen Milstein has recently filed lawsuits against Mercy Health, OSF Healthcare Systems and St. Joseph’s Hospital & Medical Center, among others.

 The full article can be read here.